 If you haven’t already, be sure to read Morrison’s “Foreword” to the novel (this should be at the front of your edition, pages ix-xiii), and consider what her reflection on the novel reveals.
 You might notice, especially, that her language there at times echoes the language of Joseph Harris in Rewriting.
 She attempts to define her project as a writer and identifies some of the motivating problems she was trying to address.

 With this bit of historical perspective, I’d like us to consider what questions or problems Morrison is wrestling with in The Bluest Eye.
-If “Black is Beautiful,” for instance, then what are the sources and effects of “ugliness” in the novel?
+If “Black is Beautiful,” for instance, then why did Morrison choose to write a novel about ugliness?
+What are the sources and effects of “beauty” and “ugliness” for these characters?